First time Nettle forage!

 I’ve heard lots about stinging nettle’s medicinal benefits & I’ve defs been stung before, but until today, I hadn’t ever had a full interaction with it.

-This post isn’t going to describe identification, there are a bazillion internet articles/pix for that.
+This post isn’t going to describe identification, there are many internet articles/pix for that.
 One thing I will say, is that the stinging nettle lookalikes are also edible nettles, so that makes foraging it way more chill 😎

-When there is a toxic lookalike to what you’re foraging (more the mushroom game), I’m like nah I’ll just eat something else haha
+Sometimes when there is a toxic lookalike to what I'm foraging (more the mushroom game), I’m like nah I’ll just eat something else haha

 So yeah, all edible